-Throughout the generations, Canadian culture has a proud tradition of being incredibly rich and diverse; influenced not only by their North American neighbors but by their European friends and counterparts.
-With hundreds of influences that make up the wider Canadian culture, we’re seeing new and exciting trends in our nation’s make-up, which can only add a further dimension to life for Canadians.
+Throughout the generations, Canadian culture has had a proud tradition of being incredibly rich and diverse; influenced not only by their North American neighbors but by their European friends and counterparts.
+With hundreds of influences that make up the wider Canadian culture, we’re seeing new and exciting trends in our nation’s makeup, which can only add a further dimension to life for Canadians.

 Fast-growing Asian communities

-Canada’s Asian population is on the rise, none more significantly than the Japanese population.
+Canada’s Asian population is on the rise, none more significant than the Japanese population.
 In Toronto, for instance, the Japanese community is now one of the most active Asian communities.
-Although it only represents 1% of the city’s population, it’s becoming part of an increasingly vibrant suburban area for Toronto.
+Although it only represents 1% of the city’s population, it’s becoming part of an increasingly vibrant suburban area in Toronto.
 The Japanese Canadian Culture Centre, built in 1964, is also widely recognized as one of the best examples of a cultural center in Canada, welcoming more than 200,000 people every year.

 Advancements in technology are changing and reshaping consumer behaviors.
 Online shopping is par for the course among Canadian families today.
 According to a recent infographic by the Business Development Bank of Canada, three-quarters (75%) of Canadians are influenced by online reviews and ratings during the buying process.
 Bricks-and-mortar retailers are increasingly pressurized to compete with online retailers as smartphone users can quickly compare in-store prices with online deals.
 With Canadian e-commerce sales totaling $5.4bn in 2012, the forecasts suggest it could reach $10bn by the turn of the next decade.

 The latest figures from the Canadian Gaming Association suggest that iGaming is a fast-emerging market throughout our nation, with a gross output totaling $31bn.
 The Canadian government has taken a relaxed stance towards iGaming, allowing individual provinces and territories to set their gaming laws at a state level.
-Quebec – the widely recognised hub of iGaming in Canada – became the inaugural state to grant licenses to iGaming operators, with many more poised to follow the same path and allow people access to real money games online with sites such as Lottoland, which offers a choice of six table games as well as live dealer table games that offer interaction with a human dealer online.
-With advancements in mobile tech and VR become ingrained into iGaming technology, it’s quite likely that these virtual gaming communities will dominate over the bricks-and-mortar casinos in the coming decades.
+Quebec – the widely recognized hub of iGaming in Canada – became the inaugural state to grant licenses to iGaming operators, with many more poised to follow the same path and allow people access to real money games online with sites such as Lottoland, which offers a choice of six table games as well as live dealer table games that offer interaction with a human dealer online.
+With advancements in mobile tech and VR becoming ingrained into iGaming technology, it’s quite likely that these virtual gaming communities will dominate over the brick-and-mortar casinos in the coming decades.

 Health and wellness